Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

 \subsection{Threats to Validity}

-There are two primary threats to validity in this work.
-The first relates to the generality of the study.
+One threat relates to the generality of the study.
 To address this threat, we chose the content requirements for UCITS prospectuses as it is a representative investment regulatory framework that has managed over \euro{10} trillion of assets across the world for the past 30 years.
 We evaluated \approach with 100 prospectuses from different investment companies.
-The difference in writing styles and document structures demonstrates the accuracy of \approach even when analyzing very different financial documents.
-Regarding generality, we selected only five representative information types due to the time required to annotate documents and build the training set.
-To increase generality, we selected the information types by considering their complexity and diversity.
-We remark that \approach is easy to deploy for tracing other information types.
-It requires domain experts to annotate the related sentences for the information types in a set of financial documents that will constitute the training set of the ML model and collect the key-phrase lists during the annotation.
+These prospectuses are representative since they have been published over many years and show a large diversity both in terms of number of pages and number of sentences.
+The difference in writing styles and document structures demonstrates the accuracy of \approach even in the context of widely varying financial documents.
+Further, we selected a subset of five representative information types due to the time required to annotate documents and build the training set.
+To increase generality, we selected these information types by considering their importance, complexity, and diversity.
+These information types are diverse in terms of the average number of related sentences.
+They are also diverse in terms of the wording and writing styles as explained in Section~\ref{sec:eval:dataset}.
+Therefore, \approach is expected to behave the same way with other requirements that have similar levels of details (i.e., from a single sentence to several pages of sentences) as the five information types considered in this work.
+Using \approach for tracing other information types requires domain experts to annotate the related sentences for the information types in a set of documents that will constitute the training set of the ML model, and collect the key-phrase lists during the annotation.

-The second threat relates to the process of creating the dataset.
+Another threat relates to the process of creating the dataset.
 The annotation of information types is a subjective process.
 Hence, the annotation was conducted by three domain experts.
 They annotated the ground truth independently and discussed possible inconsistencies to mitigate the subjectivity from a single domain expert.
-Meanwhile, to answer RQ4, we simulated unapproved prospectuses by removing related sentences and any sentence indicating the existence of the information type; these documents may be different from real, unapproved prospectuses.
-However, the experiments show the accuracy of \approach when identifying missing information types.
-In the future, we plan to use real unapproved prospectuses to evaluate \approach.
+Meanwhile, to answer RQ4, given the unavailability of unapproved prospectuses due to confidentiality reasons, we simulated unapproved prospectuses by removing related sentences and any sentence indicating the existence of information types.
+The documents resulting from such a process may be different from actual, unapproved prospectuses, since the causes leading to a failed approval of a prospectus could manifest in several ways (e.g., with the omission of larger blocks of texts instead of only of the related sentences).
+Such potential differences could affect the accuracy of \approach when identifying missing information types.
+In the future, we plan to use actual unapproved prospectuses to evaluate \approach.